e99 Online Shopping Mall

 Editorial Review

-This 2-volume treatise by two of the leading researchers and writers in the field, quickly established itself as a standard reference.
-It pays special attention to the historical aspects and the origins partly in applied problems - such as those of geometric optics - of parts of the theory.
-A variety of aids to the reader is provided, beginning with the detailed table of contents, and including an introduction to each chapter and each section and subsection, an overview of the relevant literature (in Volume II) besides the references in the Scholia to each chapter in the (historical) footnotes, and in the bibliography, and finally an index of the examples used through out the book. ...
+This long-awaited book by two of the foremost researchers and writers in the field is the first part of a treatise that will cover the subject in breadth and depth, paying special attention to the historical origins, partly in applications, e.g. from geometrical optics, of parts of the theory.
+A variety of aids to the reader are provided: the detailed table of contents, an introduction to each chapter, section and subsection, an overview of the relevant literature (in Vol. 2) plus the references in the Scholia to each chapter, in the (historical) footnotes, and in the bibliography, and finally an index of the examples used throughout the book.
+Later volumes will deal with direct methods and regularity theory.
+Both individually and collectively these volumes will undoubtedly become standard references. ...
 Read more

 (price subject to change: see help)